 Julia is of Swiss origin.
-Being “nomad” since her adolescence, she moved to Rome after high school, and lives now bedween Rome and Paris driven by her insatiable curiosity for art leading her to follow the path of various Muses:
+Being a “nomad” since her adolescence, she moved to Rome after high school, and lives now between Rome and Paris driven by her insatiable curiosity for art leading her to follow the path of various Muses:

-- Terpsichore (dance): As little girl, Julia studied classical dance and Eurythmy.
-In Rome she discovered and studied Raqs Sharki, Arabic Folklore, Arabic Andalusian, Arabic Flamenco, Dance of the Veil, classical danse form Uzbekistan, and dance of the Roma.
-She studied Tribal Fusion Bellydance in the United States.
-Her love for India also led her to study the classical south Indian dances Bharata Natyam and Bharata Nrityam/Karanas.
-In Paris she studied Persiandance and Tanztheater.
-She is pedagogue of danse and movement in the Rosalia Chladek® system.
-Her attraction to Asia brought her to Cambodia where she started to study classical khmer dance.
+- Terpsichore (dance): As a little girl, Julia studied classical dance and Eurythmy, and at the age of 16 she fell in love with oriental dance.
+In Rome, she continues to study Raqs Sharki/oriental dance in all its forms (with cymbals, veil, stick, sword, candelabra, etc.), Arabic Folklore, and Arabic Andalusian.
+A study trip from the University takes her on the ancient Silk Road and introduces her to other wonderful dances such as Uyghur, Persian, and Uzbek dances.
+On her return, she decided to train in Persian dance and take Uzbek dance lessons.
+In the United States, she follows Tribal fusion Bellydance workshops.
+Her love for India led her to study the classical south Indian dances Bharata Natyam and Bharata Nrityam/Karanas.
+In Paris, she moved closer to the Tanztheater and became pedagogue of danse and movement in the Rosalia Chladek® system.
+Her attraction to Asia brought her to Cambodia where she started to study classical Khmer dance.

-- Fine arts: Julia studied art restoration and history of art.
+- Fine arts: Julia studied art restoration and the history of art.

-- Clio (history): Julia graduated with a degree in Oriental archeology ( specialized in Indian civilisation).
+- Clio (history): Julia graduated with a degree in Oriental archeology ( specializing in Indian civilisation).

 Shows and performances:

 Julia has performed in theaters both in Europe and in the Arabic world.
 At the Musée Guimet (Museum of Asian Art in Paris), she danced for the opening of the exipition “From Nô to Mata Hari, 2,000 years of theater in Asia “, and in the production “A monkey king on the road to Buddha”.
 She has performed at the national theater in Alexandria (Egypt) with the Reda Troupe, in Cairo in the company of Saad Ismail and Ali Abou Lelah, and for Moroccon television (Studio 2M) in the company of Nawal Benabdallah, as well as for other Italian, Moroccan, and French television programs (Constanzoshow, Uno Mattina Estate, Il mondo in ballo, Studio 2M, TF1 danse avec les stars) and in the instructional DVD Dance of the Veil directed by Maria Strova.
-Having lived at length in Italy, Julia danced extensively in the company of Maria Strova and the Al-Kenz Ballet in Rome, with whom she organized several expositions, for exemple, “Happy birthday Mahmoud Reda” in the honor of the 80th birthday of the dancer and choreographer Mahmoud Reda.
+In Rome Julia danced extensively in the company of Maria Strova and the Al-Kenz Ballet, with whom she organized several shows, for exemple, “Happy birthday Mahmoud Reda” in the honor of the 80th birthday of the dancer and choreographer Mahmoud Reda.
 She has also performed in Rome at the temple of Hadrian during a fashion show, at the world economic Forum in Davos, Switzerland, as well as in other locations, such as Helsinki and Turin.
-In Paris she works with the company Mojgan’arts, l’Oeil Persan and is also a dancer of the Nava Dance collective of Miriam Peretz in Rome and Spain.
-She is a member of the International Dance Council CID, UNESCO.
+In Paris she works with the company Mojgan’arts and the company Dominique Delorme.

-As a soloist and original performer, Julia has created her own style in the field of Oriental Fusion, entitled “Silkdance”.
+As a soloist, Julia has created her own style in the field of Oriental Fusion, entitled “Silkdance”.
 She performs in various cultural and artistic manifestations in Italy, Switzerland, France, and the USA, collaborating with various artists (photographers, musicians, painters and performers).
 In 2007, she won the prize “New Style” in the competition “le Mille e Una Lune dell’Oriente” in Rome.

-In 2015, she performed in the old library of the Musée Guimet (Museum of Asian art) for the opening of the exxhibition “from Nô to Mata Hari, 2,000 years of theater in Asia”.
+In 2015, she performed in the old library of the Musée Guimet (Museum of Asian art in Paris) for the opening of the exhibition “from Nô to Mata Hari, 2,000 years of theater in Asia”.
 She presented an original interpretation of the dances that Mata Hari herself danced in the same location in 1905.

 2015, became a certified practitioner of the foundations of the Rosalia Chladek dance system.